Studio | No Bedrooms | sleeps 2

 Situated in the fashionable and chic resort of Cannes, home of the famous Film Festival and other famous conferences and congresses, the studio is within the heart of Cannes and just a stone's throw from the Rue D' Antibes.
 The Croisette with all its restaurants and beaches are less than a 10-minute walk and the fashionable Rue d'Antibes with boutiques is less than 5 minutes walk away.

-|Size:||Sleeps up to 2, studio|
+|Size||Sleeps up to 2, Studio|

 |Family friendly||Suitable for children over 5, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

-|General:||Central heating, CD player, Wi-fi available|
+|General||Central heating, CD player, Wi-Fi available|

-|Utilities:||Cooker, Microwave, Fridge|
+|Utilities||Cooker, Microwave, Fridge|

-|Rooms:||2 bathrooms of which 1 family bathroom and 1 en suite|
+|Rooms||2 bathrooms of which 1 Family bathrooms and 1 En suites|

-|Furniture:||Double beds (1), Dining seating for 4, Lounge seating for 2|
+|Furniture||Double beds (1), Dining seats for 4, Lounge seats for 2|

 |Access||Wheelchair users, Secure parking|

 The Studio is situated in a lovely old Italianate Villa, with its own garden terrace all set up for 'al fresco' living.
 It is south facing and has a sun-bed, table and chairs and an outdoor sofa with cushions.
 The apartment is freshly decorated with a new bathroom and a Queen size bed within an Armoire.
 The separate kitchen has a micro wave and a fridge and has recently been completely refurbished.
 The bathroom has a bath and a shower and there is plenty of hot water is always available.
 There is an efficient wall heater in the bathroom and the main salon for winter stays.